 PLAN N $120.97 $240.16

 Prescription drug coverage in Missouri isn’t’ required.
 However, if you decide you don’t want to pay for prescription coverage now, you’ll be charged a penalty later in your life if you decide you need a drug plan.
-Medicare Part D plans are provided by private insurance companies such as Wellcare and Cigna.
+Private insurance companies such as Wellcare and Cigna provide Medicare Part D plans.
 These plans follow a standard model.

 Regardless of which company or plan you choose, they must give coverage at least as good as the standard model.
 These plans consist of four coverage phases.